-Medical Device Risk Management is a systematic approach of identifying, analyzing, evaluating, controlling, and monitoring all kinds of risk for a medical device from its design stage to end of life as per the standard ISO 14971.
+Medical device risk management is a systematic approach of identifying, analyzing, evaluating, controlling, and monitoring all kinds of risk for a medical devices from its design stage to end of life as per the standard ISO 14971.
 All these activities and results are recorded in the RMF.

 - Prepares the procedure for risk as per the latest harmonized standard.

 - Reviews the existing documents related to risk management files belonging to the customer and can identify and fill the gaps with required information in particular for hazards, risks, and mitigation of risks.

 - Identification of new hazards

-- Documents the risk management activities that include planning, reports, assessments, the effectiveness of risk control measures, and post-market activities related to the RMF.
+- Documents the medical device risk management activities that include planning, reports, assessments, the effectiveness of risk control measures, and post-market activities related to the RMF.